koakh/NestJs9SurrealDbDynamicModule/packages/tutorial-graphql/README.md

 ## Add GraphQL code first Resolvers

-here we use some **base classes that will do the hard work for our CRUD from DTO's**, leaving us to do only some **custom resolvers** and we are done
+here we will use some **base classes that will do the hard work for our CRUD from DTO's**, leaving us to do only some **custom resolvers** with some non CRUD logic in future, and we are done

-we will create bellow file structure, with **dataloader's, dto's, entities, modules, resolvers and services**
+we will create bellow file structure, with **dataloader's, dto's, entities, modules, resolvers and services** for new sample Modules `RecipesModule` and `RestaurantsModule`

 ```shell
 ├── src